 Treatment of anal fistula:

-Anal fissure, abscess or fistula can cause pain and drainage from the anus and the surrounding area.
-These ailments are irritating but are easy to diagnose and treat.
+Anal fissures, abscesses or fistulas can cause pain and drainage from the anus and the surrounding area.

-If you feel discomfort or pain in the anal region, you shouldn't ignore it.
-Visiting a physician usually brings a good outcome.
+If you feel discomfort or pain in the anal region, contact Digestive & Liver Health Specialists for treatment.

 1.Constipation in children and young people: diagnosis and management.
 London: National Institute for Health and Care Excellence (NICE); 2017.